binghe/OSCAR/ReadMe.md

 - Run the following command :
 `(asdf:load-system :oscar)`

+NOTE: if you're also using MCL, before calling ASDF please change the value of `oscar-pathname` at the end of `package.lisp` to your absolute path of OSCAR home pathname, in Mac OS 9 classic format.

 ## To run OSCAR's graphics interface on MCL
 - Change current Lisp package to OSCAR: `(in-package :oscar)` or `(in-package "OSCAR")`
 - Run `(initialize-graphics)`